RiyaRaj28/CryptoVerse/README.md

 ## Description
 A finance tool made using the MERN stack
-- Secure login and registration using the PassportJS JWT strategy; passwords are hashed using bcrypt
+- Secure login and registration using the PassportJS JWT strategy; passwords are hashed using bcrypt.
-- Keep track of all your transactions displayed clearly in a table and charts using chartjs
+- Keep track of all your transactions displayed clearly in a table and charts using chartjs.
-- View price history and health index of hundreds of crypto coins and use the built in currency conversion tool
+- View price history and health index of hundreds of crypto coins and use the built in currency conversion tool.
+- Ask the crypto bot your cryptocurrency related queries.
+Custom plugin made using OnDemand platform by comibing several cryptocurrrency APIs.

 ## Demo